Diagnostic and Statistical Manual of Mental Disorders: DSM-IV (1994)

 In 1994, DSM-IV was published, listing 410 disorders in 886 pages.
 The task force was chaired by Allen Frances and was overseen by a steering committee of twenty-seven people, including four psychologists.
 The steering committee created thirteen work groups of five to sixteen members, each work group having about twenty advisers in addition.
 The work groups conducted a three-step process: first, each group conducted an extensive literature review of their diagnoses; then, they requested data from researchers, conducting analyses to determine which criteria required change, with instructions to be conservative; finally, they conducted multi-center field trials relating diagnoses to clinical practice.
 A major change from previous versions was the inclusion of a clinical-significance criterion to almost half of all the categories, which required symptoms causing "clinically significant distress or impairment in social, occupational, or other important areas of functioning".
 Some personality-disorder diagnoses were deleted or moved to the appendix.
+"Postpartum" was added as a specifier for some diagnoses.